mullach/Github-Training-Repository/README.md

 11. Write two test for numerical.py
 12. Make sure that the documenation of all code follows the [ALLFED Guidelines](https://github.com/allfed/ALLFED-Repository-Template#allfed-python-style-guide)
 13. Automate the tests, so they run on every commit (you can just copy the files needed for that from [the template](https://github.com/allfed/ALLFED-Repository-Template)
+  * you can play around with pytest in your terminal in VS Code
 14. Create an environment.yml that specifies how your virtual environment can be recreated and save it in the repository
 15. Send back a pull request
 16. Invite one of the data scientist (either florian@allfed.info or morgan@allfed.info) to review your pull request